OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_kvm.rst

 - Ubuntu Server 20.04 LTS (HVM), SSD Volume Type - ami-0767046d1677be5a0
 - t2.small
 - 40 GB hard disk (you need to edit the Storage tab before launching the instance, by default comes with just 8GB)
 - before launching the instance, please open the ports defined above by editing the Security Groups as per the picture.
+This can also happen after launcing the instance following `this guide <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html>`__.

 |aws_security_groups|